nekocode/Emojix/README.md

 Use **[apple style emojis](http://unicode.org/emoji/charts/full-emoji-list.html)** on your android application the easiest way.

-Something you need to know is that it will increase your apk size about 5 MB because it contains all emoji icon files.
+Something you need to know is that it will increase your apk size about 5 MB, because it contains all emoji icon files.

 ### Preview
 ![preview](art/preview.png)